ministryofjustice/rd-service-catalogue/README.md

 Remember to add any additional required dependencies to the appropriate section of the `pyproject.toml`.

+When contributing to the package, please observe semantic versioning.
+Increment the package version in `pyproject.toml` and update the `CHANGELOG.md` with a high-level summary of what was added, changed, removed or fixed.

 This project uses [pre-commit](https://pre-commit.com/) for automated linting.
 Pre-commit is installed with dev requirements in `pyproject.toml`.